daniiltoropov/MapSaver/readme.md

 # MapSaver

-MapSaver is a very hacky and annoying tool which can, but probably won't, help you "download"very large high resolution sattelite/map imagery.
+MapSaver is a very hacky and annoying tool which can, but probably won't, help you "download" very large high resolution sattelite/map imagery.

 ## Setup